Key takeaways

 The following are some of the most common alternatives to clonazepam.

-Alprazolam is a benzodiazepine that is used to manage generalized anxiety disorder and panic disorder.
-Similar to common side effects of clonazepam, alprazolam can cause sedation, drowsiness, fatigue, psychomotor impairment, and reduced memory and concentration.
+Alprazolam is a benzodiazepine that is used to manage generalized anxiety disorder and panic disorder in adults.
+Similar to clonazepam, alprazolam can cause sedation, drowsiness, fatigue, psychomotor impairment, and problems with memory and concentration.
 As similar medications, the prescribing preference between the two drugs may be determined by provider experience and the individual’s response to treatment with one over the other.
-Alprazolam is available in a variety of dosage forms including tablets, extended release tablets, orally disintegrating tablets, and oral solution.
+Alprazolam is available in a variety of dosage forms, including tablets, extended-release tablets, orally disintegrating tablets, and oral solution (liquid).
+Alprazolam works quickly and wears off faster than other benzodiazepines, which is helpful for symptom relief—but also makes it more likely to be misused or abused.

 RELATED: Klonopin vs. Xanax: Differences, similarities, and which is better for you